willdurand-edu/php-slides/src/07_model_view_controller.md

 This controller dispatches the request to the **specialized controllers**.

-> Usually tied to `URL rewriting`
+It is usually tied to `URL rewriting`.

 ---

-# Interact with multiple services
+# Interact With Multiple Services

-Web applications become **more and more complex** and interract with **multiple services** such as:
+Web applications become **more and more complex** and interact with **multiple services** such as:

 * [Relational database](http://en.wikipedia.org/wiki/Relational_database) to store consistent data;